ronnyhota/Oscar-Leading-Actress-API/README.md

 ![Actress Lookup](assets/Actress_lookup.png)

-When you search for Mikey Madison (who the Oscar for Best Actress in 2025), the app returns her Oscar win information in JSON format with her photo!
+When you search for Mikey Madison (who won the Oscar for Best Actress in 2025), the app returns her Oscar win information in JSON format with her photo!

 **Tests Passing:**